-Кеу Path in values.yaml File Description deployment. ocbrm.dm_kafka kafka_bootstrap_server_list: Set this to a commaseparated list of addresses for the Kafka brokers in this format: hostname1:port1, hostname2:port2. poolSize: Set this to the number of threads that can run in the JS server to accept requests from the CM.
-Enter number from 1 through 2000.
-The default is 64. topicName: Set this to the name of the default Kafka topic.
-The default name is BRM. topicFormat: Set this to the format of the payload that published to the default Kafka topic: XML or JSON. topicStyle: The style of XML payloads: ShortName, CamelCase, NewShortName, or OC3CNotification. isSecurityEnabled: Whether to enable SSL between Kafka DM and Kafka Server (true) or not (false). trustStorePassword: The TrustStore password in Base64 format.
-Required only if SSL is enabled. keyPassword: The password of a key in the KeyStore i Base64 format.
-Required only if SSL is enabled. password: The password in Base64 format.
-Required only if SSL is enabled. password: The password in Base64 format.
-Required only if SSL is enabled. keyPassword: The password in Base64 format.
-Required only if SSL is enabled. password: The password in Base64 format.
-Required only if SSL is enabled. smtpServer ocbrm.dm_email. deployment Set this to your SMTP server name, such as ocbrm.us.example.com. create ocbrm.storage_cl ass Whether to create a Kubernetes StorageClass (true) or not (false). virtual_time. ocbrm The details for configuring the pin_virtual_time utility. enabled: Set this to true to enable pin_virtual_time. sync_pvt_time: Set this to the number of seconds between each synchronization of pin_virtual_time with all pods.
-The default is 0 seconds.
+Кеу Path in values.yaml File Description dm_kafka. ocmbrm The details for configuring the Kafka DM: isEnabled: Whether to enable the Kafka DM (true) or not (false).
+The default is false. kafkaAsyncMode: Whether to use asynchronous mode, which logs business events that failed to publish (true) or synchronous mode, which returns errors for business events that failed to publish (false).
+The default is false. maxBlock: The maximum block size.
+The default is 3000. • extKafkaKeystoreSecret : The name of the Kubernetes Secret containing the KeyStore certificate files for Kafka DM.
+See "About Using External Kubernetes Secrets" in BRM Cloud Native System Administrator's Guide . • deployment.imageName : The name of the dm_kafka image.
+The default is dm_kafka . deployment.imageTag: The tag name for the dm_kafka image. deployment.replicaCount: The number of replicas to create of the dm_kafka pod.
+The default is 1. deployment.jvmOpts: The Java options to configure, such as heap memory and JVM configurations. deployment kafka bootstrap server list: Set this to a comma-separated list of addresses for the Kafka brokers in this format: hostname1:port1, hostname2:port2. • deployment.poolSize : Set this to the number of threads that can run in the JS server to accept requests from the CM.
+Enter a number from 1 through 2000.
+The default is 64 . • deployment.topicName : Set this to the name of the default Kafka topic.
+The default name is BRMTopic . deployment.topicFormat: Set this to the format of the payload that is published to the default Kafka topic: XML or JSON.
+The default is XML. deployment.topicStyle: The style of XML payloads: ShortName, CamelCase, NewShortName, or OC3CNotification.
+The default is CamelCase. deployment.isSecurityEnabled: Whether to enable SSL between Kafka DM and Kafka Server (true) or not (false).
+The default is false. deployment.trustStorePassword: The TrustStore password in Base64 format.
+Required only if SSL is enabled. deployment.keyStorePassword: The KeyStore password in Base64 format.
+Required only if SSL is enabled. deployment.keyPassword: The password of a key in the KeyStore in Base64 format.
+Required only if SSL is enabled. • deployment.password : The password in Base64 format.
+Required only if SSL is enabled.
+L • volume.storage: The storage size of the volume.